 The SDL1 tutorials have moved here.
 Since these use SDL 1, they are considered out of date and it is suggested you use the SDL 2 tutorials instead.

 The full source code and assets for all the listed tutorials is available for purchase.

 You may purchase the complete set of tutorials (with on-going updates) from itch.io, using the link below.

 It is recommended that you purchase the tutorials from itch.io.
 However, if you do not wish to create an itch.io account, you can purchase the tutorial bundle directly from this website.
-This process will be slower, as it requires manual verification of the payment before the tutorials are then emailed to you.
 If you wish to do so this way, use the PayPal button below.
 Once your payment has been approved by PayPal, enter the transaction id from the PayPal receipt into the download form below, to download the tutorials.

 If you've already paid, you can use the form below to download the tutorials by entering your PayPal transaction id and clicking Download.
 If you have any trouble, please contact email@example.com.

 You can also download some of the games created by these tutorials by clicking here.

 Creating a 2D shoot 'em up